JosephYao/EngineeringPracticeDemo/Script.md

 *	Explain and copy TestWeatherParser.java
 *	Make compile pass by adding empty WeatherParser and Weather class.
 Need to manually add missing methods.
 Run UT and fail.
 *	Copy code of WeatherParser and Weather and run UT and pass.
+*	mvn verify
+*	git add src
-*	git add and commit
+*	git commit and git push and CI should pass

 #Step 5